 Pony Boy is a gelded Paint miniature pony.
 Although he might be small in stature, he makes up for it with his giant heart.
 He can light up any face he meets and he is so gentle.

-Violet, Black and Blue
+Violet and Blue

-All three are as sweet as can be!
+Both are as sweet as can be!
 Having small horses on campus is very beneficial, as younger students find them less intimidating.

 Gramma is a white Arabian mare that was rescued from Lower Brule, S.D.
 She had no water and all her hair was gone.
 Flies covered her entire body.
 When Patty, St. Joseph’s equine specialist, found her, she thought she was dead.
 She and others worked quickly to save her.
 They placed Gramma in a barn to recover, and gave her proper care.